canjs/canjs/docs/can-guides/introduction/technical.md

 CanJS makes it possible to load your application on the server.
 This is because CanJS works in a NodeJS context, on top of a virtual DOM.

 Using [can-vdom](../can-vdom.html) and [can-zone](../can-zone.html), you can set up your own server side rendering system, such as [the one used in DoneJS](https://donejs.com/Apis.html#section=section_ServerSideRenderingAPIs).
 For information on using SSR without setting anything up yourself, please check out the DoneJS [quick start](https://donejs.com/Guide.html) and [in depth](https://donejs.com/place-my-order.html) guides.

-## Size to features ratio

-The core of CanJS, gzipped, is under 50KB.
-While there may be smaller architectural libraries, there aren’t competitors that rival CanJS that provide comparable functionality.
-For custom elements, observables, live binding, routing, a model layer with intelligent caching and real-time support, 50KB is very small.

-jQuery 3.1 is 30KB minified and gzipped, and that is only providing DOM utilities.
-CanJS implements it’s own DOM utilities, in addition to much more.

-Ember 2.9 is 108KB minified and gzipped, providing a comparable feature set.

-React 15.3 is 44KB minified and gzipped, yet React is, on it’s own, simply a View layer.

-The Angular 2’s Hello World app, provided by the angular-cli, is ~100KB minified and gzipped